Rujuta-B/dashboard-poc/WORKING_STATUS.md

 4. UI opacity changes during filtering
 5. Results update smoothly

-### Demo 3: Drag & Drop
+### Demo 3: Drag & Drop Widgets
 1. Go to `/dashboard/demo-1`
-2. Drag any widget from left panel
+2. Click any widget in the left panel to add
-3. Drop on canvas
+3. Widget appears on canvas instantly
-4. Notice: Widget appears **instantly**
-5. Server saves in background
+4. Hover over widget to see toolbar
+5. Drag the grip icon to move
+6. Drag corners/edges to resize
+7. Click duplicate to copy
+8. Click trash to delete
+9. Notice: All changes save automatically!

 ### Demo 4: Deferred Table Search
 1. Go to `/react19-features`